samefarrar/entropix_mlx/README.md

 The goal is to use entropy to make context aware sampling.
 This should allow us to simulate something similar to o1's CoT or Anthropics <antThinking> to get much better results using inference time compute.

 This project is a research project and a work in process.
 Its comprised of an inference stack, the sampler, and a UI (future).
-Please reach out to me on X if you have any question or concerns @_xjdr
+Please reach out to me on X if you have any question or concerns @_xjdr (original idea and implementation).
+@samefarrar (MLX implementation).

 HERE BE DRAGONS!!!!
 THIS IS NOT A FINISHED PRODUCT AND WILL BE UNSTABLE AS HELL RIGHT NOW